ydb-platform/ydb-go-sdk/SQL.md

 WHERE title LIKE $title AND views > $views;
 ```

-Using the `PRAGMA` operator, you can simplify the prefix part in the name of all tables involved in the `YQL`-query:
+Using the `PRAGMA` statement, you can simplify the prefix part in the name of all tables involved in the `YQL`-query:

 ```
 PRAGMA TablePathPrefix("/local/path/to/tables/");